AbiramiSukumaran/easy-alloydb-setup/README.md

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/AbiramiSukumaran/easy-alloydb-setup&cloudshell_open_in_editor=README.md&cloudshell_print=sh%20run.sh)

-3. Run the Start Script:
+2. Run the Start Script:

 In the Cloud Shell Terminal at the bottom, type the following and hit Enter:

 sh run.sh

 #### Option B: Manual Run

-If you prefer to run commands manually in your existing terminal:
+If you prefer to run commands manually in your existing terminal one by one:

 git clone https://github.com/AbiramiSukumaran/easy-alloydb-setup